criscara-dev/dendron-template/vault/salesforce-platform.nonprofit-cloud.md

 ==Schedule a call back?== may need more work as some sort of processes

 I will create just a couples of custom fields to demo:
-1. how did you hear...sicne is a checkbox and see how is working
+1. how did you hear...since is a checkbox and see how is working
 2. how many laptops since is a normal text/number field
 ![](/assets/images/2020-12-01-19-30-40.png)